The Grand Rapids Comic-Con will be hosting a shorts film festival sponsored by the Compass College Of Cinematic Arts

 The Film Festival is one of many events at the Grand Rapids Comic Con, which takes place annually in beautiful Grand Rapids, Michigan.
-The Con is a family-friendly event, which emphasizes the culture of nerds, geeks, and comic book enthusiasts.
+The Grand Rapids Comic-Con is a family-friendly event, which emphasizes the culture of nerds, geeks, and comic book enthusiasts.
 Our film festival is open to all independent filmmakers, but we give preference to films that play to our specific audience.

-1. The Grand Rapids Comic-Con takes place October 16-18, 2015.
-The Film Festival will take place on Sunday, October 18.
+1. The fourth annual Grand Rapids Comic-Con takes place October 21-23, 2016.
+The Film Festival will take place on Saturday, October 22, 2016.
 Filmmakers whose films are accepted into the festival will receive two complementary passes for the day of the festival screening.

-2. Films submitted on a video DVD or Blu-ray should contain no material except for the film itself.
+2. Online screeners are preferred, but we will accept films on region-free DVDs or Blu-rays.
+Films submitted on a video DVD or Blu-ray should contain no material except for the film itself.
 DVDs and Blu-rays will not be returned.
 DVDs and Blu-rays that are not playable are automatically disqualified.

 3. Content must be appropriate for a family audience.
 We will accept submissions meriting the equivalent of a G, PG, or PG-13 rating.
-Films with excessive or strong profanity (including any use of the f-word), violence, or sexual content will not be considered.
+Films with excessive or strong profanity (including any use of the f-word), graphic violence, or graphic sexual content will not be considered.

 4. The filmmaker(s) must own the rights to the submitted film and all content contained therein.
 Submitted films must not contain copyrighted music or any other trademarked or previously copyrighted material without prior written permission from the copyright owner.
 This includes using preexisting superhero characters or logos.